 Open Hours: 9:00am – 10:00 pm

-GET Arena features an excellent Bar and Grill with delectable dishes, plush cocktails, and is a perfect place for dinner and birthday parties.
-For Lovers of football, this is also a great place to watch your favorite club play.
+GET Arena features an excellent bar and Grill with delectable dishes, plush cocktails, and is a perfect place for dinner and birthday parties.
+For Lovers of football, this is also a great place to watch your favourite club play.
 It also has arcade games which your kids would love to play.

 Address: 51 Bishop Oluwole St, Victoria Island